 We are soliciting expressions of interest for chairing and hosting the ACM Interactive Surfaces and Spaces (formerly ACM Interactive Tabletops and Surfaces) conference in 2024 or 2025.

 ISS is a successful ACM conference series that consistently attracts up to 200 attendees and high-quality paper submissions.
-It celebrated its 16th edition in Łódź, Poland, during November 14-17, 2021 (see https://iss.acm.org/2021/).
+It celebrated its 17th edition in Pittsburgh, PA, USA, from November 5-8, 2023 (see https://iss.acm.org/2023/).

 As a first step before submitting a PDF with your bid, you might want to send us a lightweight expression of interest.
 If you are interested in hosting ISS we just need you to reply with an e-mail that indicates:

 We welcome bids from teams hosting other conferences (i.e., we are open to co-location).

 After your e-mail we will follow up about further details (e.g., putting together an organizing team), selecting dates, etc.

 A call for bids for ACM ISS is issued by the SC Chair (typically, in November) and sent to all the members of the ACM ISS Program Committee and the wider ACM ISS community.
 Bids will continue to be accepted until the venues are decided.
-We will begin reviewing bids on March 31st 2022.
+We will begin reviewing bids as they are received.
 As a formal bid, bidders should submit a single PDF document to the SC with the following information:

 The proposal should address each aspect outlined below (approx. 5-6 pages).
 A PDF document providing further details on the content of the bid can be found here.
-Based on the merits of the proposals and when the proposals are submitted, the board will choose the top candidates and then a finalist will be chosen and announced.
+Based on the merits of the proposals and when the proposals are submitted, the committee will choose the top candidates and then a finalist will be chosen and announced.

 Since ISS is an international forum, we expect that attendees travel from different parts of the world to the conference location.
 It is important that the proposed location is conveniently located for all attendees to reach by available means of transportation.
 Learning from experiences during the worldwide pandemic, we appreciate the inclusion of concepts for running hybrid conferences.